Enalean/tuleap-documentation-en/languages/en/installation-guide/full-installation.rst

 Note that **CentOS or RedHat 7.x is not yet supported**.

+Currently, **Tuleap does not play well with SELinux**, you probably want to set SELinux's behavior to permissive mode to avoid issues.

-The server will need an Internet connection as it will download external packages
+The server will need an Internet connection as it will download external packages.

 You can have a look at the Installation checklist here: https://tuleap.net/wiki/index.php?pagename=TuleapInstallationChecklist&group_id=101